vicsamuel/vic-portfolio-2022/content/project/django-application-deployment/index.md

   preview_only: false
   caption: Python/Django
 ---
 Learned more about the web framework Django and how to apply Object-Oriented concepts in Python to assist with rapid and accurate web development.
-More details are given on the GitHub repository linked below!